-Natural gas drilling in Canada may be poised for an upturn later this year as oilfield service costs stabilize, but increased gas drilling may not be enough to compensate for the slowdown that began last year, energy executives said Wednesday.
+Natural gas drilling in Canada may be poised for an upturn later this year as oilfield service costs stabilize, but increased drilling may not be enough to compensate for the slowdown that began last year, energy executives said last week.

-Late last year in Western Canada, higher service costs led several producers to cut back planned conventional gas drilling projects (see Daily GPI, Nov.
-2, 2006; Oct.
-26, 2006).
-The cutbacks were followed by an exceptionally snowy winter in northern British Columbia and Alberta, which contributed to a further pullback in late-season drilling (see Daily GPI, April 13).
+Late last year in Western Canada, higher service costs led several producers to cut back planned conventional gas drilling projects (see NGI, Nov.
+6, 2006; Dec.
+11, 2006).
+The cutbacks were followed by an exceptionally snowy winter in northern British Columbia and Alberta, which contributed to a further pullback in late-season drilling (see NGI, April 16).
 Natural gas represents about 75% of all drilling in the Western Canada Sedimentary Basin (WCSB), and activity levels are dictated by natural gas prices and customer cash flows.
 In 3Q2006 the spot price of natural gas decreased sharply, and the negative sentiment carried into early 2007.

-However, some of the majors and independents said Wednesday they are beginning to see signs of better days ahead in the Canadian oilpatch.
+However, executives said they are beginning to see signs of better days ahead in the Canadian oilpatch.

 If costs continue to moderate, Mulva said it will be factored into ConocoPhillips’ Canadian drilling plans next winter, when gas drilling ramps up once again.